medusajs/medusa/docs/content/add-plugins/contentful/index.md

 ### Start Storefront

-Make sure the Medusa server is still running.
+Make sure the Medusa backend is still running.
 Then, start the storefront:

 ```bash
 npm run start